 999, stopping when you succeed.

-Then you can go to that 251st site and order just about whatever you like, because you’ve “solved” the CVV without ever actually seeing the victim’s card.
+Then you can go to a 201st site and order just about whatever you like, because you’ve “solved” the CVV without ever actually seeing the victim’s card.

 In other words, you’d expect the payment processor’s back-end servers to keep track not just of the number of CVV guesses from each site, but the total number of guesses since your last successful purchase from any site.